Rational coordination with no communication or conventions

+\begin{enumerate} \itemsep = 0pt \item[(i)] Concerning the scenario with no communication and no conventions, we identify several different kinds of reasoning principles and provide justifications for them.
+These justifications have varying levels of common acceptability.
+We observe that the boundary of purely rational principles and other principles is highly nontrivial to demarcate\footnote{Schelling shares this view on pure coordination games (see \cite{Schelling60}, p.
+283, n.
+16).}.
+Indeed, the question of what constitutes a purely rational principle seems open-ended and depends on different background assumptions.

+\item[(ii)] On the other hand, the class of \WLC games that are solvable by using structural conventions is precisely characterized in Section \ref{sec:conventions} in terms of structural properties (involving symmetries) of games. \end{enumerate}

-Coordination and rationality are natural and interesting topics that have been studied in various contexts in, e.g., \cite{Bicchieri95}, \cite{gauthier1975coordination}, \cite{GeneserethGR86}, \cite{gilbert1990rationality}, \cite{SugdenRationalChoice91}.
-We note the close conceptual relationship of the present study with the notion of \emph{rationalisability} of strategies \cite{Bernheim84}, \cite{FudenbergTirole91}, \cite{Pearce84}, which is particularly important in epistemic game theory.
-We also mention two recent relevant works related to logic to which the observations and results in the present paper could be directly applied: in \cite{hawke2017logic}, two-player coordination games were related to a variant of \emph{Coalition Logic}\footnote{In fact, the initial motivation for the present work came from concerns with the semantics of Alternating time temporal logic ATL, extending Coalition Logic.}, and in \cite{Barbero17}, coordination was analysed with respect to the game-theoretic semantics of \emph{Independence Friendly Logic}. \lorip{ An extended version of this paper, containing more examples and technical details, is available as a companion technical report \cite{LORI-VI-techrep}.
-In addition to the theoretical work presented here, we have also run some empirical experiments on people's behaviour in certain \WLC games.
-One of our tests can be accessed from the link given in the technical report \cite{LORI-VI-techrep}. } \techrep{ In addition to the theoretical work presented here, we also run some empirical experiments on people's behaviour in certain (2-player) \WLC games.
-One of our tests can be accessed from the link given in \cite{WLCgames-tests}.
-We suggest to the reader to do that test before reading further this paper and then to do it again after reading the paper. }
+There exist a wide range of works closely related to the current paper.
+Indeed, coordination and rationality are natural and relevant topics and have thus been studied in various different contexts, e.g., in \cite{Bicchieri95}, \cite{gauthier1975coordination}, \cite{GeneserethGR86}, \cite{gilbert1990rationality}, \cite{SugdenRationalChoice91}.
+The theory of focal points has been extensively developed in the context of coordination, e.g., in \cite{Schelling60}, \cite{gilbert1990rationality}, \cite{SugdenRationalChoice91}, \cite{mehta1994focal}, \cite{sugden1995theory}, \cite{Janssen2001}, \cite{BinmoreSamuelson2002}, \cite{Bardsley2009}.
+Conventions have also been studied, e.g., in \cite{Lewis69}, \cite{Sugden89}, \cite{gilbert1990rationality}.
+Furthermore, we note the close conceptual relationship of the present study with the notion of \emph{rationalisability} of strategies \cite{Bernheim84}, \cite{Pearce84}, \cite{FudenbergTirole91}, which is particularly important in epistemic game theory.
+We also mention two recent relevant works---related to logic---to which the observations and results in the present paper could be directly applied: in \cite{hawke2017logic}, two-player coordination games are related to a variant of \emph{Coalition Logic}\footnote{In fact, the initial motivation for the present work came from concerns with the semantics of Alternating time temporal logic ATL, extending Coalition Logic.}, and in \cite{Barbero17}, coordination scenarios are analysed with respect to the game-theoretic semantics of \emph{Independence Friendly Logic}.
+Finally, the study on structural conventions with respect to `random game graphs' in \cite{KL2017} adopts the definitions that were originally conceived in the work leading to the current paper.